 5-minute walk to Waterfront Metro: From the Wharf, head southwest on Maine Ave.
 SW, which will turn into M St. SW.
 Turn left onto 4th St. SW, and the Metro station will be on your right.

 L’Enfant Plaza Metro Blue, Orange, Silver, Green, Yellow lines

 8-minute walk to L’Enfant Plaza Metro: From The Wharf, head north on 7th Street SW, turn right onto D St. SW, and the Metro will be on your right.

 Metro has a free bus called the Circulator that runs through all four quadrants of the city.
-The busses are new, clean, and very convenient…and FREE.
+The busses are new, clean, and very convenient for $1.
 Click the link below to see a live interactive map:

 The Virginia Railway Express (VRE) stops at L’Enfant Plaza Metro station

 The Wharf offers a SW Neighborhood Shuttle that is free and open to the public.
 With daily service and 10-minute headways, it’s easy and convenient to take the shuttle between The Wharf to the National Mall, with stops at L’Enfant Plaza and the International Spy Museum.

 Roundtrip Shuttle Route

 The Wharf, at 800 Maine Ave SW (near CVS)